project-origin/wallet/doc/index.md

-# Project Origin - Wallet
+# OriginVault

-OpenSource project to create a Wallet to hold Granular Certificates in the registries.
+OpenSource project to create a Vault to holds users wallet which contain their Granular Certificates in the registries.

 ## Pat-Let